 and a half, the food was all very good, including the Warm Apple Crumb

-Tart that we split for desert.
+Tart that we split for dessert.

 Added a new page to the Overland

 I drove up to Kansas City, Kansas to try a chicken wing place that has

 only been open about a year.
 It came to my attention because they have